The 11 Healthiest Subway Options, According to Registered Dietitians

 Next time you hit the Subway line, resort to these tried-and-true healthy orders that pack the best macros and ingredients on Subway’s menu.

-On its own, the meal is a bit bland, but it’s also low in calories (at 270 calories per bowl) leaving plenty of room in the calorie budget to add on a sauce.
-Go with the Baja Chipotle Sauce for an addictive punch of smoky heat.
+On its own, the meal is a bit bland.
+But it’s also low in calories (at 200 calories per bowl), leaving plenty of room in the calorie budget to add on a sauce.
+“For a lower-calorie sauce option go with the Sweet Onion Teriyaki which brings the total to 260 calories,” says registered dietitian Alix Turoff, M.S., R.D.

 Per order: 310 calories, 42g carbs, 5g fiber, 8g sugar, 25g protein, 5g fat, 2g saturated fat, 790 mg sodium